UN top court orders Israel to open more land crossings for aid into Gaza

 THE HAGUE, Netherlands — (AP) — The top United Nations court on Thursday ordered Israel to take measures to improve the humanitarian situation in Gaza, including opening more land crossings to allow food, water, fuel and other supplies into the war-ravaged enclave.

 The International Court of Justice issued two new so-called provisional measures in a case brought by South Africa accusing Israel of acts of genocide in its military campaign launched after the Oct.
 7 attacks by Hamas.
-Israel denies it is committing genocide.
-It says its military campaign is self defense and aimed at Hamas, not the Palestinian people.
+Israel denies it is committing genocide and accused South Africa of trying to "undermine Israel's inherent right and obligation to defend its citizens."

 Thursday's order came after South Africa sought more provisional measures, including a cease-fire, citing starvation in Gaza.
-Israel urged the court not to issue new orders.
+Israel, which had urged the court not to issue new orders, said it places no limits on aid entering Gaza and vowed to "promote new initiatives" to bring in even more assistance.

 In its legally binding order, the court told Israel to take measures “without delay” to ensure “the unhindered provision” of basic services and humanitarian assistance, including food, water, fuel and medical supplies.